strimzi/strimzi-kafka-operator/development-docs/TESTING.md

 When a GitHub Actions (GHA) job fails, you can examine the logs to debug the issue:

 1. Click **View details** next to the failed check on the pull request.
-This redirects you to the workflow run page (e.g., `https://github.com/strimzi/strimzi-kafka-operator/actions/runs/<run-id>`).
+This redirects you to the workflow run page (e.g., `https://github.com/strimzi/strimzi-kafka-operator/actions/runs/<run-id>/`).
-2. Navigate to the failed job in the left sidebar.
-3. Find the **Archive systemtest logs** step in the job output.
-It contains a line like `Artifact download URL: <url>`.
-4. Use that URL to download the archived logs artifact, which you can then extract and examine to find details about the failure.
+2. Scroll down to the **Artifacts** section at the bottom of the page, labeled _Produced during runtime_.
+Each artifact has a direct download link on the right side.
+3. Download the relevant artifact and extract it to examine the logs for that specific run.

 ## Testing Cluster Operator deployment via OLM